Book initial call

 Online Creative Counselling

-Accessibility & Flexibility in the comfort of home
+Online Counselling Accessibility and flexibility from the comfort of your home

 Creative Counselling isn’t useful for people who are currently in or going into crisis, as I work in a different way to crisis support.
 If you or someone you care about are in crisis, this needs a higher level of support in services that need a GP referral and ongoing help.
 If you are struggling now and need urgent help, please contact your GP or;